Open Competition

 • Applicants who have already been awarded a PhD or equivalent degree.

-You should apply for either a 1+3 OR a +3 studentship; DO NOT apply for both formats.
-Please note that the length of funding is determined at the application review stage, and can be up to 1+3.5 or +3.5 years
+You should apply for either a 1+3.5 OR a +3.5 studentship; DO NOT apply for both formats.
+Please note that the appropriate length of funding is determined at the application review stage and is based on your individual training needs.

 1) Do you already have a Masters degree?
-If not, you should apply for a 1+3 studentship and simultaneously apply for the Masters programme you wish to undertake at the institution of your choice.
-Look at the LISS DTP Masters Course webpages to determine a Masters programme that best fits your research interests.
-If you are interested in a Masters programme that is not listed under a LISS Research Area, please contact your supervisor to discuss whether it falls within LISS DTP’s research remit and contains the required amount of core social science methods training.
-Please refer to the Core Training Requirements page to better understand the kind of well-rounded social science training expected by the ESRC for its funded students.
-If your Masters programme of choice covers at least 75% of these core training elements within its module options, you will be able to take additional modules from the LISS DTP programme to make up the remaining 25%.
+If not, most likely you should apply for a 1+3.5 studentship and simultaneously apply for the Masters programme you wish to undertake at the institution of your choice.
+Look at the institutional prospectuses to determine a Masters programme that best fits your research interests and discuss with your proposed supervisor to ensure the course falls within LISS DTP’s research remit and contains the required amount of core social science methods training.
+Please refer to the Training Requirements page, to better understand the kind of well-rounded social science training expected by the ESRC for its funded students.

 2) Is your existing Masters degree in a significantly different field of study from your proposed doctoral project?
 Please consult your proposed academic supervisor if you are unsure of this.
-If the change in fields of study is significant, you should also apply for a 1+3 studentship and follow the process mentioned above, choosing and applying for a relevant Masters programme at the institution of your choice to gain the necessary background knowledge to then undertake your PhD.
+If the change in fields of study is significant, you may also need to apply for a 1+3.5 studentship and follow the process mentioned above, choosing and applying for a relevant Masters programme at the institution of your choice to gain the necessary background knowledge to then undertake your PhD.

-3) For a limited number of doctoral programmes affiliated with certain LISS DTP Pathways, a MRes degree is required for entry onto the doctorate.
-If this is the case for your doctoral programme of choice, you should apply for a 1+3 studentship to cover the MRes plus PhD degrees.
+3) For a limited number of doctoral programmes affiliated with certain LISS DTP Research Areas, a MRes degree is required for entry onto the doctorate.
+If this is the case for your doctoral programme of choice, you should apply for a 1+3.5 studentship to cover the MRes plus PhD degrees.
 Please note: your MPhil year is generally considered to be the first year of your doctoral degree (before your upgrade process).
-You should not apply for a 1+3 degree to cover a MPhil year.
+You should not apply for a 1+3.5 degree to cover a MPhil year.

-If you already have a Masters degree in a relevant research area to your proposed doctoral project and there are no MRes requirements for your doctorate of choice, you should apply for a +3 studentship, provided that your Masters degree has provided training in approx. 75% or more of the Core Training Requirements specified by the ESRC.
-On the +3 Studentship application form, you will be asked to outline your existing research methods training, gained from past academic study, work or professional experience.
-If, after reviewing the Core Training Requirements page, you feel that you cannot demonstrate on your application form that you have covered at least 75% of what is outlined, please discuss your options with your supervisor.
-It is likely that you will be required to undertake additional Masters level study (apply for a 1+3 award).
+If you already have a Masters degree in a relevant research area to your proposed doctoral project and there are no MRes requirements for your doctorate of choice, you should apply for a +3.5 studentship.
+On the +3.5 Studentship application form, you will be asked to outline your existing research methods training, gained from past academic study, work or professional experience.
+If, after reviewing the Training Requirements page, you feel that you cannot demonstrate on your application form a sufficient amount of key social science perspectives and methods at an appropriate level, please discuss your options with your supervisor.

 On the application form you will be asked which LISS DTP Research Area your work is most closely affiliated with.
-This does not have to be a perfect fit, but you can use the descriptions on those pages and the content of the linked Masters programmes as a guide.
+This does not have to be a perfect fit, but you can use the descriptions on the page as a guide.

-Please simultaneously apply for the doctoral programme in the institution and department/research centre/institute that best fits your research interests.
-This should be where your primary supervisor is based.
+Please simultaneously apply for admission to your chosen programme of study in the institution and department/research centre/institute that best fits your research interests.
+For PhD studies this should be where your primary supervisor is based.
+In some cases, it may be appropriate to complete your Masters programme in another department, institute or even LISS DTP partner institution than your supervisor is based at.

 Step 3: How do I find a supervisor?

-Staff bios on departmental websites are a good place to start to find academics who share your research interests.
-You can also approach academics within departments who are designated as ‘PGR or PhD tutors’ or administrative staff responsible for PGRs.
-It is relevant to do this even if you’re applying for a 1+3 award and will need to undertake a Masters first because a condition of a 1+3 award is that you’ll continue immediately into a PhD programme after your Masters is completed.
-It’s therefore strongly advised that you choose a supervisor for your Masters degree/thesis who will continue to act as a PhD supervisor for you.
+Staff Profiles on departmental websites are a good place to start to find academics who share your research interests.
+It is strongly advised that you choose a supervisor for your Masters degree/thesis who will continue to act as a PhD supervisor for you.
+Please visit our ‘How to Find a Supervisor’ webpage here for further guidance.

 If you will be undertaking a Masters programme, you can also look at the modules on the Masters programme for which you’re applying: who teaches those modules?
 Those academics are likely well-placed to supervise or suggest colleagues with similar interests who might be willing to supervise your project.